2015 Student Launch Event Update

 Student Launch In Action

-The 2014-2015 Student Launch and Centennial Challenge information is NOW AVAILABLE!
-The NASA Student Launch, or SL, is a researched-based, competitive, experiential exploration activity.
+The NASA Student Launch, or SL, is a research-based, competitive, experiential exploration activity.
 SL has partnered with the Centennial Challenges to provide relevant, cost-effective research and development of rocket propulsion systems.
-This year’s project offers multiple challenges reaching a broad audience of middle and high schools, colleges and universities, and non-academic teams across the nation through an eight-month commitment to design, construct, and fly payloads and vehicle components and/or to design, construct, and operate ground support equipment.
-The teams launch the experiments on high-power rockets and share the research results, which will be used in future design and development of NASA projects.
-The NASA SL will be held April 7-11, 2015, in Huntsville, Alabama.
+This year’s project offers multiple challenges reaching a broad audience of middle and high schools, colleges and universities, and non-academic teams across the nation.
+Participation involves an eight-month commitment to design, construct, and fly payloads and vehicle components and/or to design, construct, and operate ground support equipment.
+The teams launch the experiments on high-powered rockets and share the research results, which will be used in future design and development of NASA projects.

 Latest News Releases